Exponential stability of data-driven nonlinear MPC based on input/output models: Problem formulation and MPC algorithm

 \section{Problem formulation and MPC algorithm}

 The aim of the paper is to control a nonlinear system using a surrogate model inferred from input/output data.
 The considered system is described by

-where~$y(k) \in \R^p$ is the system output and $u(k) \in \mathbb{U}$ is its control input. $\mathbb{U} \subset \R^m$ is a compact set containing the origin in its interior, and~$x(k) \in \R^{n}$ for $n = \nu p+(\nu - 1)m$ is the vector of $\nu$ past inputs and outputs.
-The parameter~$\nu \in \N$ defines how many of the past observations are required to fully characterize the dynamics, and corresponds to the lag of the system.
-For sake of simplicity, we assume that $x(k) \in \Omega \subseteq \R^n$, where $\Omega$ contains the origin in its interior and is a positive invariant set for the system~\eqref{eq:NARX:sys} under inputs $u \in \mathbb{U}$.\footnote{The case in which the invariance condition does not hold is studied in~\cite{schimperna2025data, schimperna2025stability}, in which a uniform error bound is also required to tighten the constraints and to characterize the set in which stability holds.}
+where~$y(k) \in \R^p$ is the system output and $u(k) \in \mathbb{U}$ is its control input. $\mathbb{U} \subset \R^m$ is a compact set containing the origin in its interior, and~$x(k) \in \R^{n}$ for $n = \nu p+(\nu - 1)m$ is \karl{a vector consisting of inputs and outputs from the last $\nu$ steps.} The parameter~$\nu \in \N$ defines how many of the past observations are required to characterize the dynamics, and corresponds to the lag of the system.
+For sake of simplicity, we assume $x(k) \in \Omega \subseteq \R^n$, where $\Omega$ contains the origin in its interior and is a positive invariant set w.r.t.\ system~\eqref{eq:NARX:sys} under inputs $u \in \mathbb{U}$.\footnote{The case in which the invariance condition does not hold is studied in~\cite{schimperna2025data, schimperna2025stability}, in which a uniform error bound is \karl{leveraged to tighten the constraints and, then, to determine a} set in which stability holds.}